 - If currently pending judicial nominees are confirmed, the number of women in the federal judiciary would increase.

-- Of President Obama’s 301 judicial nominees to date (including his nominees to the Supreme Court), 127 are women.
-Forty-seven of these nominees have been women of color (25 African-American women, 10 Hispanic women, eight Asian-American women, one Native American woman, one woman of Hispanic and Asian descent, and one woman of African-American and Hispanic descent).
+- Of President Obama’s 320 judicial nominees to date (including his nominees to the Supreme Court), 134 have been women.
+Forty-eight of these nominees have been women of color (26 African-American women, 10 Hispanic women, eight Asian-American women, one Native American woman, one woman of Hispanic and Asian descent, and one woman of African-American and Hispanic descent).

-- Slightly under 42 percent of President Obama’s confirmed nominees have been women.
-This has increased the number of women on the First, Second, Third, Fourth, Sixth, Eighth, Ninth, Eleventh, D.C., and Federal Circuits as well as on a number of district courts.
-Thirteen judges have been confirmed as the first woman judge in their district; six more as the first woman circuit court judge in their state.
+- About 42 percent of President Obama’s confirmed nominees have been women.
+This has increased the number of women on the First, Second, Third, Fourth, Sixth, Eighth, Ninth, Tenth, Eleventh, D.C., and Federal Circuits as well as on a number of district courts.
+Fourteen judges have been confirmed as the first woman judge in their district; seven more as the first woman circuit court judge in their state.

-- With the confirmation of the 23 currently pending female nominees, women’s representation on a number of other courts will improve – including the
+- With the confirmation of the 11 currently pending female nominees, women’s representation on a number of other courts will improve.